 If you don’t understand server management or how to secure your server, then VPS Hosting isn’t the right choice for you.

-I currently work at a web hosting company providing Linux technical support.
-And one of our most popular products if VPS Hosting.
+I worked at a web hosting company providing Linux technical support.
+And one of our most popular products is VPS Hosting.
 However, I see more and more customer purchases this and they don’t have any server management skills.

 Because you have full access to the server’s operating system you are in charge of applying all server updates.
 And unfortunately those updates aren’t exactly like applying updates to your computer.
 These updates usually require downtime.
 In addition, these updates can break other software on your server, including your website.